Employment

 APPLICATION AND POSITION INFORMATION

-- current resume
+- A current resume

-- three professional references and their contact information
+- Three professional references and their contact information

 The school will make any offer of employment contingent upon a candidate being authorized to work in the United States, and successfully completing criminal offender record (CORI) and sexual offender record (SORI) background checks.